Swimm-Demo/pytorch-autodocs-demo/.swm/inlining-process-overview.7eoikrem.sw.md

 ---

-## getDebugState Function
+## <SwmToken path="/torch/csrc/jit/api/function_impl.h" pos="73:3:3" line-data="  GraphExecutorState getDebugState() {">`getDebugState`</SwmToken> Function

-The `getDebugState` function retrieves the debug state of the graph executor.
+The <SwmToken path="/torch/csrc/jit/api/function_impl.h" pos="73:3:3" line-data="  GraphExecutorState getDebugState() {">`getDebugState`</SwmToken> function retrieves the debug state of the graph executor.
 This is useful for debugging and testing purposes, as it provides insights into the execution plans of the graph.

 ```c
   GraphExecutorState getDebugState() {